Encrypted ID (7:30 min)

 02 Use Case

-If you are missing information about your Salesforce contacts, you can send each contact a unique link for them to update and complete their information.
+If you are missing information about your Salesforce contacts, you can send each contact a unique link to update and complete their information.

 The same condition was applied to a Salesforce push that will run when the user clicks the submit button to update their contact details.

-When the user enters your project with their corresponding Contact ID being passed through the URL, their information will automatically be populated.
-An issue with this is that Record IDs can often be similar, this means that a user can change a letter and potentially view another contact information and update it.
+When the user enters your project with their corresponding Contact ID passed through the URL, their information will automatically be populated.
+An issue with this is that Record IDs can often be similar.
+This means that a user can change a letter and potentially view and update another contact's information.

 03 Encrypting ID in Salesforce

-To resolve exposing the Record ID to users, navigate to your Salesforce account.
+To resolve the issue of exposing the Record ID to users, navigate to your Salesforce account.
 The Titan package allows you to encrypt any field for your object.
 This means you can encrypt your record IDs.

-You need to simply create a new field on your relevant Salesforce object, and make sure that it is a text type and can contain 150 characters.
+You need to create a new field on your relevant Salesforce object.
+Make sure it is a text field and can contain 150 characters.

 Next, navigate to Flows in the Salesforce Setup screen and follow these steps: